Traces in monoidal derivators, and homotopy colimits: Conventions and preliminaries

-A \emph{triangulated derivator} is a strong derivator $\D$ such that $\D(\pt)$ is pointed and ``global commutative squares'' are ``homotopy cartesian'' if and only if they are ``homotopy cocartesian'' (see \eg{}~\cite[\nopp{}1.15]{cisinski-neeman} or~\cite[\nopp{}2]{maltsiniotis-k-theory-derivator}).
+A \emph{triangulated derivator} is a strong derivator $\D$ such that $\D(\pt)$ is pointed and objects in $\D(\carre)$ are cartesian if and only if they are cocartesian.
 If ${\cal M}$ is a stable model category, then the derivator $\D^{{\cal M}}$ associated to ${\cal M}$ is triangulated.
 Also, if $\D$ is a triangulated derivator then so is $\D_{J}$ for any $J\in\mathbf{Dia}_{0}$.
-The name comes from the fact that any triangulated derivator factors canonically through the forgetful functor $\mathbf{TrCAT}\to\mathbf{CAT}$ from triangulated categories to $\mathbf{CAT}$, and this is all we will use in the sequel.
-The result is due to Georges Maltsiniotis (see~\cite[Théorème~1]{maltsiniotis-k-theory-derivator}); see also~\cite[\nopp{}4.15, 4.19]{groth_pt_stable_derivator}.
+The name comes from the fact that any triangulated derivator factors canonically through the forgetful functor $\mathbf{TrCAT}\to\mathbf{CAT}$ from triangulated categories to $\mathbf{CAT}$.
 In particular, every triangulated derivator is additive.
+This result is due to Georges Maltsiniotis (\cite[Théorème~1]{maltsiniotis-k-theory-derivator}; see also~\cite[4.15, 4.19]{groth_pt_stable_derivator}), and the triangulated structure is given explicitly.
+We will need the description of it on $\D(\pt)$.
+(The description on $\D(I)$ can then be deduced by replacing $\D$ by $\D_{I}$.)
+Thus given an object $A\in\D(\pt)_{0}$ one defines canonically an object in $\D(\boxempty)$ with underlying diagram